 Lodging and Transportation:

-The Falls Hotel and Spa has rooms held at special pricing for Symposium guests: click here to make a reservation.
+The Falls Hotel and Spa has rooms held at special pricing for Symposium guests.
 Numerous additional lodging options are available in the surrounding area with Lahinch, Doolin and Ennis in close proximity.
 We encourage making lodging reservations immediately to ensure availability.
 The closest airport to Ennistymon is the Shannon International Airport, with ground transportation options available.

 ABOUT OUR SPEAKERS: